giuliacencetti/Infection_pattern/README.md

 The code language is Python 3, we make use of the following libraries: numpy, seaborn, matplotlib.pyplot, csv, networkx, pickle, os, sys, scipy.

 We use Sociopatterns data, which are temporal, so first we need to aggregate them by using the notebooks:
-- Generate_aggregated_graphs.ipynb (which, starting from data like Sociopatterns coming in a shape "i j t", generates static graphs)
+- *Generate_aggregated_graphs.ipynb* (which, starting from data like Sociopatterns coming in a shape "i j t", generates a static weighted graph)
-- Generate_aggregated_hypergraphs.ipynb (which, starting from the same data, generates hypergraphs)
+- Generate_aggregated_hypergraphs.ipynb (which, starting from the same data, generates a weighted hypergraph)
 - Generate_aggregated_graphs_packformat.ipynb

+We then simulate three contagion models (simple, simplicial and threshold) on the static weighted networks and hypergraphs.
+For each model we analyze the results and finally we compare the results obtained for the three different models.

 # Simple model: